Tag Archive for: Northern Australia

 The report then explores the transformation of Australia’s space sector that’s occurred within the past decade, from one solely dependent on foreign-provided satellite services and locally developed ground-segment capabilities, including for space domain awareness, to the growth of sovereign space industry and the establishment of the Australian Space Agency in 2018.
 I note that, since the establishment of the agency, Australia’s commercial space sector has expanded rapidly, but now faces headwinds, with the recent cancellation of the National Space Mission for Earth Observation being a serious blow to Australia’s space industry.
 The Australian space industry sector must now fight to sustain funding.
 In this report, I argue that the best way to achieve success is to emphasise sovereign launch as a focus for Australian space activities and to reinforce the potential opportunities offered by the north, including for defence and national-security requirements in space.

-AUKUS and critical minerals: hedging Beijing’s pervasive, clever and coordinated statecraft
+AUKUS and critical minerals: Hedging Beijing’s pervasive, clever and coordinated statecraft

 AUKUS has a heavy focus on R&D of military capabilities.
 A number of departments, including defence, foreign affairs and prime ministerial equivalents are engaged.
 The science and technology to deliver those capabilities must resolve issues of insecure supply chains.
 Currently, supply chains for processed critical minerals and their resulting materials aren’t specifically included.